AirZED/Meals-Ecommerce-Backend/README.md

-# Meals Backend Application with Typescript
+# Meals Backend Application with NODE JS

 This is a simple Node JS backend application that demonstrates the basic setup and structure of a backend project.